hillaryleah/hb-intro-final-project/README.md

 	3) Alternate between option 1 and option 2
 	This option will consist alternating between one round of option 1 and one round of option 2.
 The point structure will be the same as what is used in option 1 and option 2.
 Once a round is completed, the player will have the option to keep playing or switch to a different option for play.

-Points Structure
-There are 2 point structures, one which applies to option 1 and the second applies to option 2.
+Points Structure: There are 2 point structures, one which applies to option 1 and the second applies to option 2.

 	1) Computer chooses number, player guesses
 	- 1 guess:  100 points